 - The ability to give precise verbal and written explanations, using musical terminology effectively, accurately and appropriately

 - A passion for and commitment to a diverse range of musical activities

 Personal, Social and Health Education

 Through PSHE, we aim to enable children to explore their emotions, relationships and how they change.
-Our school teaches all aspects of PSHE through the ‘Jigsaw’ scheme of work; it is also very closely linked to the Gloucestershire ‘Pink Curriculum’.
+Our school teaches all aspects of PSHE through the ‘Jigsaw’ scheme of work; we also use the Gloucestershire Healthy Living and Learning ‘Pink (People in the Know) Curriculum’.
 Opportunities for reflection and discussion on personal and social issues are provided in Circle Time.
 We also run events on health promotion, drug prevention and citizenship during the year.
 Sex Education is taught as part of Health Education and Science; parents are notified and have the option to withdraw their child.
 The school promotes healthy eating.

 All children experience a variety of competitive and non-competitive activities.
 These include gymnastics, multi-sports, dance, games, athletics, outdoor adventurous activities, orienteering, and swimming in Yr 2 & 3.
 At Slimbridge we employ specialist sports coaches to support children’s’ learning and to enhance the skills of the staff.
 We are part of the Dursley Sports Cluster and compete regularly in a variety of sports.
 We also promote a positive attitude towards maintaining a healthy, active lifestyle.
 Daily ‘circuit training’ sessions are delivered by our Year 6 children.
 Essential characteristics of physically active pupils.